Félix Tonye Mbog

 Félix Tonye Mbog (14 May 1934 – 2 July 2022) was a Cameroonian politician.
 He served in multiple ministerial roles from 1975 to 1985.

 Biography

-Mbog was born in Sodibanga on 14 May 1934 and earned his first degree in 1951.
+Félix Tonye Mbog was born in Sodibanga on 14 May 1934 and earned his first degree in 1951.
 From 1951 to 1959, he studied at the Petit Séminaire d’Akono and earned a baccalauréat at the Lycée Joss de Douala.
 From 1962 to 1966, he studied at the Faculty of Law and Economic Sciences of the University of Yaoundé.
 At the same time, he attended the National School of Administration and Magistracy in Yaoundé and the Institut international d'administration publique in Paris.